aspect-build/aspect-cli/docs/aspect_run.md

 ## aspect run

-Builds the specified target and runs it with the given arguments.
+Build a single target and run it with the given arguments

 ### Synopsis